Will-Griffiths-Ireland/Manifest/README.md

 # Manifest
 ## **Game Overview**

-Manifest is a retro, text based, observation and decryption game built purely in Python that runs in an emaulated terminal(xterm.js) and is deployed via Heroku.
+Manifest is a retro, text based, observation and decryption game built purely in Python that runs in an emulated terminal(xterm.js) and is deployed via Heroku.

 You play the role of a spaceship security officer responsible for passenger boarding during a security breach of the ships systems.

+---
 ​
 ![Menu](./assets/docs/main_menu.webp)
 ![Game Screen](./assets/docs/main_game.webp)